LearnPress/learnpress/readme.txt

 With the course you've created, you can share it, manage it, watch statistic about number of student, its trend, etc.

 *Sell course*
-LearnPress is free but it still allow you to sell courses you create with support many billing method such as paypal, woocommerce, stripe, etc.
+LearnPress is free but it still allow you to sell courses you create with support many billing method such as Paypal, WooCommerce, Stripe, etc.

 *Communicate with your students*
 With BuddyPress support, LearnPress will help you to communicate with your student or instructor via WordPress forum.
 Learning is not only on your own.
 Study, make friends and have fun.